palmaresHQ/palmares/packages/databases/docs/doers/getting-started/introduction.md

 ## Creating your first models

 Let's create our first palmares model?
 No?
+Okay.

 A Model represents the structure of the tables on your database.
 A model holds all the information it needs about your database tables, like the indexes, the table name, the fields it contains, all that.

-Palmares embraces both OOP (known as classes in TS/JS) or Functional Programming.
-It's up to you for what you want to use.
+Palmares embraces both OOP (known as classes in TS/JS) or Functional approaches.
+It's up to you for what you want to use (we prefer classes, but don't talk to anyone).

 Okay, enough talking, let's head to the code.
 On a file called `models.ts`, add the following piece of code:

 ```ts
 import {